Buggist/Just-Run/README.md

 # Just-Run
+*"Your python version is too old for this package..."*

+*"Your python version is too new for this package..."*

+*"You should try another version of python for your project..."*

-Shut up and just run it!
+**Shut up and just run it!**

 You can call python scripts with different versions of the python interpreter, and get the returned data.